-Is it Fair to Women?
+Is It Fair to Women?

-One user said, “Sleeping with all your make-up on including false eye-lashes and waking up looking great without destroying your pillow and your skin…”
+One user said, “Sleeping with all your make-up on, including false eye-lashes and waking up looking great without destroying your pillow and your skin…”

 7. Happily Ever After

-Life isn't Always Easy
+Life Isn't Always Easy

-While it's enjoyable, the trope can be criticized for being overly simplistic and unrealistic, perpetuating problematic ideas about relationships and gender roles.
+While enjoyable, the trope can be criticized for being overly simplistic and unrealistic, perpetuating problematic ideas about relationships and gender roles.
 Some filmmakers and writers challenge this trope by creating stories that subvert or twist traditional ideas about romance and happy endings.

 8. Court Interference

-That's Not How it Works
+That's Not How It Works

 This trope highlights the role of authority and power in the justice system.